What Kind of Defenses Can I Use in a Criminal Case?

 Criminal Defense Strategies in NJ

 A criminal charge can significantly affect your life.
-It can lead to felony charges, jail time, expensive fines, and it can also present challenges when seeking employment following incarceration.
+It can lead to felony charges, jail time, and expensive fines, and it can also present challenges when seeking employment following incarceration.
 Fortunately, because of how the United States legal system is designed, there must be proof that you committed the criminal crime without any reasonable doubt.

 Potential Cherry Hill Criminal Defenses